LIPA Remote Learning FAQs

 Each of the Oak lessons, which make up the bulk of the learning, will let you know at the beginning of a session what you need.
 Usually this is just a pen and paper.
 Other lessons, such as Art and Design, may need a few other materials.
 We have tried to make these as simple as possible and will always provide two or more options for Art and Design lessons so that you can adapt them to the materials you have at home.

-Each of Oak’s lessons is an hour-long and is delivered by video on the website.
+Each of Oak’s lessons is an hour-long and is delivered over by a video on the website.
 The lessons include quizzes, worksheets and creative activities to engage your child.
 The videos are pre-recorded so there’s no other children in your child’s session.
 Brain Breaks are delivered by video and White Rose Maths lessons are a combination of videos and Powerpoints.

 All lessons are available any time, so you can choose when your children go online to help you balance your daily routine.
 Each lesson follows a sequence which builds on previous lessons, but they are also stand alone so you don’t need to start from the beginning.
 Some Oak lessons may suggest completion of an earlier lesson but if this has not been suggested by teachers, it is because that content has already been covered in school.